Refer a friend

 6.5. there is a conflict of interest

-7. Subject to these terms and conditions, a referral payment will be made within 28 days of the end of the eligible applicant’s first full semester.
+7. Subject to these terms and conditions, a referral payment will be made within six weeks of the start of the eligible applicant’s second semester.

 8. The University shall in its absolute discretion decide the method for making the referral payment.